WebinarGeek/xstate-tools/packages/machine-component/README.md

 ### Layout components

-A Component can be passed to the `Component` field of a parent state which will be rendered without being unmounted as the child states change.
+A component can be passed to the `Layout` field of a parent state which will be rendered without being unmounted as the child states change.

 The components defined in the child states will be passed into the `children` prop.